zanedr/front-end-submissions-public/1611/mod-4/jet-fuel/TimJon.md

 * I would try to implement [this](https://github.com/ActionJonny/jet-fuel/blob/master/public/script.js#L8) with your `appendFolders` function rather than duplicating that code.

+* It's a good idea to store your `$('.current')` selector in a variable [here](https://github.com/ActionJonny/jet-fuel/blob/master/public/script.js#L39-L40) rather than referencing it twice. e.g. `const currentFolder = $('.current');`.
+That way jQuery only has to traverse the DOM once to retrieve that element rather than searching for it every time you want to manipulate it.
+You could also chain those `text` and `attr` methods together to do all your manipulations in one shot.

 * Additionally, when appending elements to the DOM, especially in a loop ([like here](https://github.com/ActionJonny/jet-fuel/blob/master/public/script.js#L13)), you'll want to take advantage of [DocumentFragments](https://developer.mozilla.org/en-US/docs/Web/API/Document/createDocumentFragment).
 DOM Manipulation is the most expensive part of client-side code, and document fragments allow you to build up all the HTML you need before adding it to directly to the DOM.

 * Always remember to include a .catch() when working with [promises](https://github.com/ActionJonny/jet-fuel/blob/master/public/script.js#L26-L33).